Skip to main content

 • critically evaluate the medical literature and justify clinical practice decisions derived from evidence-based medicine

-• critically evaluate current standards and recommendations of care in diabetes
+• critically evaluate current standards and recommendations of care for diabetes

-• demonstrate leadership/creativity, team-working and evaluation skills in dealing systematically with complex issues
+• demonstrate leadership/creativity, teamwork and evaluation skills in dealing systematically with complex issues

 • in solving problems, communicate important concepts and/or decisions effectively to others